Friday, April 21, 2023

 Penn State College of Medicine designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-There is no fee for this activity, but registration is required.
+There is no fee, but registration is required.

 A completed evaluation is required in order to receive a certificate for attending this activity.
 Please complete and submit the evaluation within the specified time frame.